kodecocodes/vt_android_mvvm/v1/for_instructor/10-challenge-view-model.markdown

 ## [Slide - Challenge]

-Your next challenge is to put all you've learned so far together to build a view model for the app's first screen that should show the list of all creatures in the repository.
+Your next challenge is to put together all you've learned so far to build a view model for the app's first screen that should show the list of all creatures in the repository.

 AllCreaturesActivity is setup already with a RecyclerView and adapter.
 You'll need to update the view holder in CreatureAdapter, used for the rows of the RecyclerView, to display the data for each creature.

-In your view model, create a LiveData object for a List of creatures that AllCreaturesActivity will observe and in the observer, call updateCreatures(creatures) on the RecyclerView adapter CreatureAdapter.
+In your view model, create a LiveData object for a List of creatures that AllCreaturesActivity will observe and in the observer, call updateCreatures() on the RecyclerView adapter.

 As part of this challenge, you also want to implement the clear all creatures capability in the app menu.

-When you're ready, pause the video and take a shot at building out AllCreaturesViewModel and connecting it to AllCreaturesActivity.
+Pause the video and take a shot at building out AllCreaturesViewModel and connecting it to AllCreaturesActivity.
 When you're ready, unpause to see my solution.

 ## Demo